 As had become the norm a huge crowd started to gather to watch events unfold.
 Several hours after the initial finding at around 7:00 pm Tod Bartholomew, his wife Cecilia and the couple’s friend Jennie Talas would join the masses to sneak a peek at the events which had unfolded.

-From their spot in the crowd Tod noticed a disgusting stench coming from nearby, he looked down at the area he believed the smell to be emanating from and in turn discovered the bones of victim no 12.
+From their spot in the crowd, Tod noticed a disgusting stench coming from nearby.
+He looked down at the area he believed the smell to be emanating from.
+Unwittingly he had discovered the bones of the twelfth victim of the Cleveland Torse Murderer.

 No New Clues